 Fixer VS Grower: Un-Mess Your Messy CFA Exam Prep: Don’t Let Your Milk Spill

-The Fixers don’t like to take responsibility on their own and prefer if there’s someone to help them stay in charge of the milk.
-The Growers – on the other hand – love to be in charge and oversee if they’re on the right track to have their milk drink.
+The Fixers don’t like to take responsibility on their own and prefer if there’s someone to help them stay in charge.
+The Growers – on the other hand – love to be in charge and oversee if they’re on the right track.

-What it means for you as a CFA candidate is that as a Grower you will go to as much trouble as it takes just to help your talent, keep your exam prep un-messed, and pass your upcoming CFA exam.
-Whereas, if you’re a Fixer, you’ll need to be careful not to let your confidence do harm to you.
+What it means for you as a CFA candidate is that as a Grower you will go to as much trouble as it takes just to help your talent, control your exam prep, and pass your upcoming CFA exam.
+Whereas, if you’re a Fixer, you’ll need to be careful not to let your confidence harm you.
 It’s best if you accept that some effort is simply necessary if you don’t want things to get messed up.

-Whoever you are – Fixer or Grower – a personalized study plan is what you need to CONTROL your CFA exam prep.
+Whoever you are – Fixer or Grower – a personalized CFA exam study plan is what you need to CONTROL your prep.
 As a Fixer, you won’t be left by yourself but you’ll get some help with managing your preparation.
-As a Grower, you’ll get the means to control it on your own.
+As a Grower, you’ll get the means to control the prep on your own.

-A good study plan is NOT a one-time project: do it, tick it off your list, proceed to the next task.
+A good study plan is NOT a one-time project: do it, check it off your list, proceed to the next task.

-When you want to make a good CFA study plan, you need to think of it as an ongoing process.
-Your study schedule needs to live with you from week to week and you need to focus on:
+When you want to make a good CFA exam study plan, you need to think of it as an ongoing process.
+Your study schedule needs to develop with you from week to week and you need to focus on:

 Think about it.
-Weekly goals and study hours is something you can control.
+Weekly goals and study hours are something you can control.
 If your goal is too big to achieve, like: Pass My CFA Exam, then you might be setting yourself up for failure.
 Because it is too abstract and beyond your control.
-But if your target is: 3 FRA Readings This Week, it suddenly gets concrete and controllable.
+But if your target is: 3 Equity Readings This Week, it suddenly gets concrete and controllable.
 And easier to achieve.

-Step by step you are consequently approaching your ultimate goal of a passed exam.
+Step by step you are consequently approaching your ultimate goal of passing your CFA exam.

-And this is what you would expect from a good CFA study plan, right?
+And this is what you would expect from a good study plan, right?

 OK, but why the best CFA exam prep strategy is to plan your studying on a WEEKLY basis?
 Not daily or monthly?